Project HistoryHistory of the West Rail Line

 Final design began in fall 2005 when David Evans and Associates won the bid for West Corridor design.
 It was also determined that the West Corridor would be built using the Construction Manager/General Contractor delivery method so Denver Transit Construction Group was brought on board in 2006 to give their construction viewpoint to the design process.

-In early 2005, a federal ruling made a major change to the West Corridor project.
-It was mandated that no new light rail lines could be built adjacent to freight rail lines.
+In early 2005 railroads collectively changed their operating requirements.
+That meant no new light rail lines could be built adjacent to freight rail lines.
 Therefore the Gold Line corridor was changed from light rail to commuter rail and the maintenance facility, planned to service both the West Rail Line and Gold Line, was eliminated and the existing Elati light rail maintenance facility was expanded to service the West Corridor light rail vehicles.

 The public was very involved during design through the Urban Design Committee and public meetings, as well as small group meetings where a variety of issues were discussed and questions answered.